Daniel-KM/Omeka-S-module-SearchSolr/README.md

 together with various joiners (and, or, not, near…).
 In that particular case, it will be required to create multiple indexes in details.

+### Type of indices

+The indices of the default Solr configuration work with names and suffixes matching type:

+- "_t" and "_txt" are used to store words individually.
+- "_s" and "_ss" are used to store whole string.
+- "_i" and "_is" are used to store integers.
+- "_dt" and "_dts" are used to store dates.
+- "_ancestor_path" and "_descendent_path" are used to store structures.

+The choice of type depends on what you need for a metadata:

+- For global searches, indices should be "_t" and "_txt".
+- For simple filters and facets, indices should be a multiple whole values ("_ss", "_is" and "_dts").
+- For sort, it should be a single value ("_s", "_i" and "_dt").
+- For bounce links, it should be multiple values formatted for linking ("_link_ss").
+- For main autocompletion ("à-la-google search"), "_txt" should be used.
+There is a default field "suggest_txt" that groups "_txt" fields.
+- For autocompletion in filters, you may use "_ss" for short values and "_txt" for long ones.
+Here, autocompletion in filters is generally useless for long values.
+- "_ancestor_path" and "_descendent_path" are generally used for search and facets, generally with a thesaurus, a classification scheme, or geographic names.

+Other indices are available for complex cases.
+Solr should be configured first if more types are needed.

 ### Bounce links

 When indexing linked resources (local resource with another item, for example